 The Lemp Brewery was in its prime and, by all accounts, among the biggest and best in the industry during the early 20th century.
 There was no end in sight to the overwhelming success and the profits which were pouring in as freely as the beer poured out.
 But as the 1910's approached the 20's, there was no denying the increasing influence of groups whose aim was the ultimate prohibition of alcohol.
 Prohibition was subsequently ratified on January 16, 1919 and overnight, the product for which this once state-of-the-art facility was specifically designed to produce was now outlawed, rendering this massive facility along with the massive time, energy and money invested into it, much of it having been freshly completed, all of it now obsolete.
 In 1920, the rights to the legendary Falstaff beer was sold to Joe Griesedieck who evidently thought that if Lemp wouldn't, then he would try to make something of it once prohibition ended.
 The Griesedieck Brewery then re-emerged as the Falstaff Brewing Company and that new entity ultimately became itself one of the largest brewers in the United States [38,40].
 But back in 1921, after briefly experimenting with a non-alcoholic beverage they called "Cerva", the Lemp Brewery suddenly closed down.
 The gates were locked and the massive facility was put up for auction where it sold for roughly 1/10 of its actual value to the International Shoe Company.
 The once great Lemp brewing empire begun by Adam Lemp in 1840, brought to worldwide prominence by his son William and massively expanded by his son William Jr in the early days of the 20th century, was abruptly brought to its demise practically overnight through no fault of its own.
 All of these combined factors are likely what lead William J. Lemp, Jr into taking his own life in the Lemp mansion shortly after the auction, an act which marked the most unfortunate end to what was arguably the most remarkable pre-prohibition brewing dynasty in the United States.

-SOURCE(S): All sources used in this article are listed at the bottom of the page under the Bibliography heading and cited according to the numbered list [1,2,etc].
+All sources used in this article are listed at the bottom of the page under the bibliography heading and cited accordingly.

 Background